microsoft/NativeKeras/README.md

 __NativeKeras__ is an open source library for deep learning.
-It democratizes deep learning across languages via an easy to understand, and to use, language-agnostic API.
+NativeKeras is a high-level library, vaguely based on [Keras](https://keras.io/) and [Gluon](https://github.com/gluon-api/gluon-api).
+At the same time, NativeKeras is build in native code (C++).
+Thus, it's language agnostic in the sense that it could be easily integrated into any language that speaks JSON and Protocol Buffers!
 Bottom line is: no need of Python unless that's the language of your choice!

-The API  is easy to use - it is inspired and closely follows [Keras' API](https://keras.io).
 NativeKeras is implemented directly on top of [Microsoft's Cognitive Toolkit](https://www.microsoft.com/en-us/cognitive-toolkit/).

-NativeKeras can be used directly from C++.
-Furthermore, the library interface is designed around JSON and [Protocol Buffers](https://developers.google.com/protocol-buffers/).
-Thus, it's extremely easy to use the API from any language which can talk JSON and Protocol Buffers!

 As a sample implementatoin, NativeKeras provides a C# library.

 # Installation
-We are trying to figure out the build process.
-For now the nuget package is available [here](https://ivannp.visualstudio.com/nativekeras/_git/NativeKeras?path=%2FNativeKeras%2FNativeKeras.CpuOnly.0.0.1.nupkg&version=GBmaster&_a=contents).
-To install the nuget, download it locally and then, from the [Package Manager Consoler](https://docs.microsoft.com/en-us/nuget/tools/package-manager-console) run:

-    Install-Package C:\Path\To\The\Nuget\NativeKeras.CpuOnly.0.0.1.nupkg

 # Status, Goals and Roadmap
 The current code base implements a good number of basic Keras functionality like initializers and activations.
 The basic Keras layers (*Dense*, *Dropout*, etc) are also implemented.
 Last, a good number of the image related layers is implemented as well.

-Currently it is most useful to provide feedback via Pull Requests and Issues.
-The Issues help prioritize the development.
-What follows is a somewhat random list of what is to come in near future (the plan is to release most of it before Christmas 2017):
+NativeKeras C++ layers are similar to the ongoing work to integrate [ONNX](https://github.com/onnx/onnx) into [CNTK](https://github.com/Microsoft/CNTK/).
+To avoid duplication, we are planning to add new layers as they are added to CNTK.
+This is why NativeKeras still lacks **LSTM** and **Embedding**, to mentione a few.

+Our first priorities currently are:
+* Streamline the build process.
-* Provide a nuget repository and package for C# users
+* Provide nuggets.
+* Streamline CPU/GPU training/scoring process using an approach similar to Keras' global options.
 * Add more optimizers.
 Currently SGD is pretty much the only one supported and tested.
-* Add Keras recurrent layers - *LSTM*
-* Add Keras embedding layers
-* Streamline CPU/GPU training/scoring process using an approach similar to Keras' global options

-For the embedding and recurrent layers, the plan is to use [Keras IMDB example](https://github.com/fchollet/keras/blob/master/examples/imdb_lstm.py).
-If you have better ideas - please chime in.
+* Move to .NET Core and support Linux.

 # Setup to build NativeKeras
 The project depends on a few C++ libraries.
 One way to add most dependencies is via [vcpkg](https://github.com/Microsoft/vcpkg):